hashicorp/packer/website/source/docs/builders/amazon-instance.html.markdown

   (bool), "no\_device" (bool), and "iops" (int).
   See [amazon-ebs](/docs/builders/amazon-ebs.html) for an example template.

+* `ami_copy_timeout` (string) - The time to wait for the AMI to copy to other regions.
+The format of this value is a duration such as "5s" or "5m".
+The default timeout is "30m", or 30 minutes.

 * `ami_description` (string) - The description to set for the resulting AMI(s).
 By default this description is empty.